BIMSBbioinfo/janggu/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Janggo could always use more documentation, whether as part of the official Janggo docs, in docstrings, or even on the web in blog posts, articles, and such.
+Janggu could always use more documentation, whether as part of the official Janggu docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/wkopp/janggo/issues.
+The best way to send feedback is to file an issue at https://github.com/wkopp/janggu/issues.

 If you are proposing a feature: